A spring is a focused, natural discharge where water emerges from the ground.

 Spring flow and characteristic spring habitats can be threatened if we aren’t careful about managing our water resources.
 We can’t protect these features if there is no public or government awareness of their existence.

-This Minnesota Spring Inventory (MSI) project brings together fragmented groundwater spring data by providing a single spatial database, and will add new (previously undocumented) springs from field analysis and citizen input.
+The Minnesota Spring Inventory (MSI) project brings together fragmented groundwater spring data by providing a single spatial database for the entire state, and will add new (previously undocumented) springs from field analysis and citizen input.
 The MSI includes a web application for citizens to submit spring locations and shares data with the public through a map application.

 The DNR is currently only aware of approximately 3,000 of the possible 22,000 springs statewide from various agency records and searching public lands.
 The database will contain both reported and verified spring location information and physical, chemical, and historical data for spring sites, if available.
 The MSI will facilitate cross-agency cooperation to manage and protect Minnesota’s groundwater resources and provide a standardized structure to store data long-term.